 antiX can also be used as a fast-booting rescue cd and works extremely well running ‘live’ with or without ‘persistence’ on a usb stick or ‘frugal’ on a hard drive.
 Customize your own version with our live ‘remaster’ tools or create ‘snapshots’ of an installed system.

 At the moment antiX-17 “Heather Heyer” comes as a full distro (c800MB), a base distro (c620MB), a core distro (c310MB) and a net distro (c150MB) for 32 bit and 64 bit computers.
 For those who wish to have total control over the install, use antiX-core or antiX-net and build up.
-Note that the core version will need an ethernet connection.
+Note that the net version will need an ethernet connection.

 Present released antiX-17 versions, 24 October 2017: isos and md5sum files available ‘Heather Heyer’